Uranium Dioxide SDS

 Fire and explosion hazard: Negligible fire hazard when exposed to heat or flame.

-Hazardous combustion products: Thermal decomposition may release toxic and hazardous gases.
+Hazardous combustion products: Thermal decomposition may release toxic gases.

 Special protective equipment and precautions for firefighters:

-• Wear NIOSH/MSHA approved self-contained breathing apparatus, flame and chemical resistant clothing, hats, boots, and gloves.
+• Wear NIOSH/MSHA-approved self-contained breathing apparatus, flame, chemical-resistant clothing, hats, boots, and gloves.

-• Move container from fire area if you can do it without risk.
-Cool container with water from maximum distance.
+• Move the container away from the fire area if it can be done without risk.
+Use water to cool the container from the maximum distance.

-• Contact local, State, or Department of Energy radiological response team.
+• Contact the local, State, or Department of Energy radiological response team.

-• Avoid breathing dusts and fumes, keep upwind.
+• Avoid breathing dust and fumes, keep upwind.

-• Delay cleanup until instructions are received from Radiation Authority.
+• Delay cleanup until instructions are received from the Radiation Authority.

-• Keep unnecessary people out of area until it is declared safe by proper authorities.
+• Keep unnecessary people out of the area until it is declared safe by proper authorities.

 5. ACCIDENTAL RELEASE MEASURES

 Personal precautions and protective equipment: Do not touch damaged containers or spilled material.
-Damage to outer container may not affect primary inner container.
+Damage to the outer container may not affect the primary inner container.

 Emergency procedures, methods, and materials for containment and clean-up: